137

 C.G.
 Jung, Flying Saucers: A Modern Myth of Things Seen in the Sky

-Digital culture can be defined as a form of projection - creating fantasy through characteristics of indeterminacy and reproducibility.
-In this scenario, the possibilities appear endless and the attention seems to look at the sky and the universe, to the infinity.
-The image loses its native connotations to assume completely new features, losing forever its value as a meaning of reality; it becomes the representative of infinite realities and truths.
-It could be considered as a layer of omnipresent information that continually combines and recombines new surfaces, figures, texts, glitches and numbers.
+Digital culture can be understood as a form of projection—creating fantasy through qualities of indeterminacy and reproducibility.
+In this context, possibilities seem endless, and attention drifts toward the vastness of the sky, the universe, the infinite.
+The image loses its inherent meaning, transforming into something entirely new.
+It sheds its connection to reality, becoming a representation of infinite truths and realities.
+It can be seen as a layer of omnipresent information that continuously recombines new surfaces, figures, texts, glitches, and numbers.

-Part of an ongoing research exploring themes of identity and the representation of the self – in relation to new technologies, the digital culture, and the image.
-This project aims to question the relation between personal and universal through words, codes, image production, perception and interaction.
+Part of an ongoing research project exploring themes of identity and the representation of the self in relation to new technologies, digital culture, and the image, this work seeks to question the connection between the personal and the universal through language, codes, image production, perception, and interaction.

-From small skin cells to the sky and its constellations up to the universe.
-Setting the camera inwards, 137 turns the body into a kind of cosmological case study, exploring traces of time, life, and memory on the skin surface.
-The unidentified objects are scans of my moles directly recovered from my dermatologist archive, where they have been catalogued in a folder numbered 137.
+From the microscopic world of skin cells to the expansive sky and beyond to the universe, 137 turns the camera inward.
+The body becomes a kind of cosmological case study, examining traces of time, life, and memory on the skin's surface.
+The unidentified objects in the work are scans of my moles, directly retrieved from my dermatologist's archive, where they are catalogued in a folder marked "137."